eval/envied/README.md

 ## Contributing

-For new feature-suggestions open an issue before opening a PR.
+To suggest a new feature, open an Issue before opening a PR.

 1. Fork it: http://github.com/eval/envied/fork
 2. Create your feature branch: `git checkout -b my-new-feature`